s3ql/s3ql/rst/durability.rst

 possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.

+To some degree, :program:`fsck.s3ql` can mitigate this effect.
+When used with the ``--full-check`` option, :program:`fsck.s3ql` asks the storage service to look up every stored object.
+This way, S3QL learns about any missing and, depending on the storage service, corrupted objects.
+It can then mark the damaged files and prevent the problem from spreading forwards in time.
+Figuratively speaking, this establishes a "checkpoint": data loss that occurred before running :program:`fsck.s3ql` with ``--full-check`` can not affect any file system operations that are performed after the check.

+Unfortunately, a full check is rather time consuming and expensive because of the need to check every single stored object.
+It is generally a better choice to choose a storage service where the expected data durability is so high that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.